DamonNomadJr/deepar-flutter-plus/README.md

 # DeepAR Flutter Plus

-An enhanced version of the official DeepAR Flutter SDK that adds support for loading effects from both asset files AND file paths.
-This makes it possible to load effects that are downloaded or stored anywhere on the device's filesystem, not just from assets.
+An enhanced version of the official DeepAR Flutter SDK that adds support for loading effects from assets, file paths, and URLs with caching.
+This makes it possible to load effects that are downloaded or stored anywhere on the device's filesystem, or directly from the internet with automatic caching.

-This plugin is the official SDK for [DeepAR](http://deepar.ai).
+This plugin is a fork of the official SDK for [DeepAR](https://deepar.ai).
 Platforms supported: Android & iOS.

 The current version of plugin supports:
-- Load effects from both assets and file paths ✨ (New!)
+- Load effects from assets, file paths, and URLs with caching ✨ (New!)
 - Live AR previews ✅
 - Take screenshots ✅
 - Record Videos ✅